 The rights of bore owners within a CMA are not affected by the declaration.
-If a private water bore has an impaired capacity within or outside the CMA as a result of water extraction by petroleum tenure holders, the petroleum tenure holders must make good the impairment.
+If a private water bore has or is likely to have an impaired capacity within or outside the CMA as a result of water extraction by petroleum tenure holders, the petroleum tenure holders must make good the impairment.

 The management of groundwater in CMAs is overseen and coordinated by the independent Office of Groundwater Impact Assessment (OGIA).

 For each cumulative management area the OGIA will produce an Underground Water Impact Report (UWIR) which will include:

 - a prediction of impacts on water levels

 - an assignment of responsibilities to individual petroleum tenure holders to undertake water management activities in the area.